Bilton Grange Prep School, Rugby

 Not for: Parents who wrap their offspring in cotton wool – here, children are encouraged to play outdoors, climb trees, get muddy building dens and generally live out an adventure storybook fantasy.

 Don’t take our word for it: See for yourself!
-There’s a whole school Open Day on Sat 2 Oct for all years at 10.30am.
+There’s a Pre Prep open day on 13 May.

 Prospective parents are welcome to make an appointment to visit the school, and meet the Headmaster at any point during term time.
 Please contact either Patricia Keating or Caroline Morgan, Registrar, on 01788 818246 or email to arrange an appointment.